lu-ci/apex-sigma-core/docs/information/commands.md

 Commands | Description | Example
 ----------|-------------|--------
 `>>disconnect` `>>stop` | Stops the music, disconnects Sigma from the current voice channel, and purges the music queue. | `>>disconnect`
-`>>lyrics` `>>lyr` | Searches for the lyrics of the specified song.
-Requires both the song and artist, separated by a dash "-".
-If no arguments are given, it will try to get the currently playing song's lyrics. | `>>lyrics Imagine Dragons - Radioactive`
 `>>nowplaying` `>>currentsong` `>>playing` `>>np` | Shows information on the currently playing song. | `>>nowplaying` `>>pause` | Pauses the music player. | `>>pause` `>>play` `>>start` | Starts playing the music queue. | `>>play`